3D Printing & Engineering With Autodesk & Dremel

 This course is ideal for students who like to draw, design or imagine, and then see their creations come to life.
 Students who display creativity and the willingness to tinker will do well in this course.

 This course is an excellent introduction to 3D printing.
-You'll learn 3D print fundamentals, along with Autodesk 123D Design, a free, powerful yet simple 3D creation and editing tool which supports many new 3D printers.
+You'll learn 3D print fundamentals, along with Autodesk Maya, a powerful 3D creation and editing tool.
 If you are interested in industrial design, computer-aided design, or 3D modeling, this course is a great place to start.
 Feel free to call us at 1-888-709-8324 so that we can make personal recommendations, should you need assistance.